-Michael Fox grew up on the South Side of Chicago and at the age of 17 enlisted in the U.S. Army where he served in the 82nd Airborne Division.
-After three years of active military service, he went to Southern Illinois University from which he graduated with a B.A. in chemistry and math.
+Michael Fox and his Sister were raised by a Single Working Mom (waitress) in Chicago.
+Michael attended Tilden Tech high school on the South Side of Chicago and at the age of 17 enlisted in the U.S. Army where he served in the 82nd Airborne Division.
+After three years of active military service, he went to Southern Illinois University from which he graduated with a B.A. in chemistry and math minor.
 At SIU he was nominated for a Woodrow Wilson Graduate Fellowship for his academic standing and undergraduate research in theoretical quantum chemistry.
 He was also a member of an honorary mathematics fraternity and the Vice President of the American Chemical Society's Student Affiliate Chapter.

 Current interests and activities include: Chemical Accident Reconstruction, Aerosols, Hazardous Chemicals, Chemical Injuries & Accidents, Chemical Burns, Hot Liquid Burns, Chemical Safety, Chemical Labeling, Chemical Shipping & Transportation, Propane, Fires & Explosions, Fire Cause & Origin, Physical Chemistry, Corrosion, Metallurgy, Failure Analysis, Chemical Warning Labels, Nuclear Reactors, Surface & Colloid Chemistry, and OSHA, DOT & EPA Regulations.